Skip to content

 Outcome given a pulse Trustless — deterministic given the bytes

-Escrow safety Strong — PDA-controlled, admin cannot extract directly
+Escrow safety Strong — PDA-controlled, admin cannot extract round vault funds directly

-Fee and parameter caps Trustless — hardcoded maximums enforced by the program
+Fee and parameter caps Trustless — hardcoded maximums in constants.rs

 7. Future hardening